wragge/hansard-language/data/words/revolution-hofreps-1970/contexts.md

 * Its rush into an allegedly idealistic international Third World of socialism was further marred by the obvious personal ambitions of its individual members to achieve economic and social **revolution** while leaving their mark on the pages of Australian history.

 * The Australian community rejected the Labor Party for its actions and for its rush into **revolution**.

+* This kind of adjustment has been going on since the Industrial **Revolution**, and despite some recent hysteria there is no reason why we cannot sensibly agree on ways of sharing the work and the benefits of the particular kinds of technological advance available to us now.

 * If  Mrs Sydney  or  Mrs Melbourne  had to make a trunk call to contact the corner store there would be a **revolution** in Sydney and Melbourne, and probably very rightly so in this day and age.